donovm4/msft-certifications/intermediate/az-500/README.md

     - scripts
     - containers

-## Users & Guests
+## Users

+A user can be an identity

+### Types

-### Internal
+- Internal

-Interal members are most likely full-time users in the organization.
+  - Interal members are most likely full-time users in the organization.
-Internal guests are users with guest-level permissions.
+  - Internal guests are users with guest-level permissions.

-### External
+- External

-External users are users that have external accounts but have member access... pretty common in multitenant organizations.
+  - External users are users that have external accounts but have member access... pretty common in multitenant organizations.
-External guests are users autheniticate using external methods and have guest-level privileges.
+  - External guests are users autheniticate using external methods and have guest-level privileges.

+> You need to add access permissions _for each separate_ app, resource, and service **after** creating a user

+## Groups

+Entra ID enables the granting of same-level access and permissions to groups of users instead of just each individual users

+### Types

+- Security
+  - control members, groups, and computer access to shared resources
+- M365
+  - give members access to a shared mailbox
+  - potentially give users or service principals outside organization access to the group

+### Methods of assigning group membership

+- Assigned
+  - assign specific members
+- Dynamic User
+  - leverage conditions to add / remove users automatically
+- Dynamic Device
+  - leverage conditions to add / remove devices automatically

+> You need to add access permissions _for each separate_ app, resource, and service **after** creating a group

+### Adding access rights

+- Direct assignment
+  - directly assigning the user to a resource
+- Group assignment
+  - assigning group to the resource
+  - managed by _both_ resource owner and group owner
+- Rule-based assignment
+  - essentially dynamic group assignment based on conditions
+- External authorite assignment
+  - access comes from external source (SaaS or on-prem AD)
+  - resource owner assigns group to resource
+  - group membership managed by external source

+## External Identites

+- invite guest users into organization
+- simple process:
+  - invitation
+  - redemption
+- self-service sign-up
+- user type is typically set to `guest`
+-  principal name contains the `#EXT#` identifier

+### B2B Collaboration

+The partner uses their own identity management system(s).
+Guest users can sign-in to your apps and services, with their own identities:
+- work
+- school
+- social

+> B2B callaboration is enabled by default

+## Multi-Factor Authentication (MFA)

+1. Something you have
+    - trusted devices
+2. Something you know
+    - passwords
+3. Something you are
+    - biometrics

-## Terminology & Key Terms
+## Terminology

 - `Identity`: _anything_ that can get **authenticated**
 - `Account`: identity with data associated